The vertical jump test is an important test when it comes to athletes, especially in basketball and football.

 It is good to get a baseline with one of the methods above, and then when you train, test your vertical again.

-Make sure you keep records because showing that you improved is motivation in itself.
+Make sure you keep records because showing that you improved is motivation.

 If you are curious about where your vertical stands, check out the infographic below that, we created…